-As a pastor for 33 years, I’ve experienced the ups and downs ministry brings.
+As a pastor for over 43 years, I’ve experienced the ups and downs ministry brings.
 Sometimes it seems like I’m on an emotional high after a baptism service, a breakthrough elders’ meeting, or a powerful worship service.
 Other times I’ve had to battle thoughts of giving up when I receive several critical emails in one week, a staff member is consistently underperforming and I need to confront him, or when it seems like the ministry has hit a lid.
 However, I believe one thing makes a pastor’s job most joyful.
 See if you agree.

 In the most intimate of the Apostle Paul’s New Testament letters, Philippians, he gives us a clue to what can make a pastor’s job most joyful.
 He writes this phrase in Philippians 2.16 … in order that I may boast on the day of Christ that I did not run or labor for nothing.